slevithan/xregexp/README.md

 });
 // -> '02/22/2017'

-// XRegExps compile to RegExps and work perfectly with native methods date.test('2017-02-22');
+// XRegExps compile to RegExps and work with native methods date.test('2017-02-22');
 // -> true

-// The only caveat is that named captures must be referenced using
+// However, named captures must be referenced using numbered backreferences
-// numbered backreferences if used with native methods '2017-02-22'.replace(date, '$2/$3/$1');
+// if used with native methods '2017-02-22'.replace(date, '$2/$3/$1');
 // -> '02/22/2017'